What is a restaurant layout (or floor plan)?

 While there are recommendations for space between tables and chairs, the seating capacity will be determined by a whole host of other factors – from the location of the kitchen and how waiting staff access it to the style and size of furniture you choose.

-4 things to consider when making your restaurant floor plan
+4 things to consider when designing or optimising your restaurant seating layout

-Before you squeeze tables into every available space using the formula above, think carefully about the practicalities and how operations will flow during service.
+Before you squeeze tables into every available space, think carefully about the practicalities and how operations will flow during service.
 If you are providing table service, waiting staff will require space to take orders, deliver them and clear away.
 Staff will also need to be able to easily reach the kitchen to collect food and serve it, so keep space for a service corridor to every table.
 Don’t forget to provide a waiting area for customers in your floor plan before they are seated and a clear route to the restrooms.

 Before you choose seating for your restaurant, consider how it will impact the customer experience and how it will support the desired ambience you want for your venue.
 Squeezing lots of tables in and supplying hard seats might stop diners lingering so you can turn tables quicker during every service, but they may have stayed for dessert and coffee if those seats had been more comfortable.
 Strike the right balance between comfort and profit to create the perfect customer experience.